 We do not expect there to be any adverse impact on people of different gender.
-Any impacts of this policy should be positive for women and girls.
+Any impacts of this policy should be positive.

 Details of the likely policy impacts on Disability: (insert text here) What is the level of impact?
 Minor / Major / None (circle as appropriate)